Seventeen (South Korean band): Philanthropy

-"Going Together" campaign
+"Going Together" campaign and Goodwill Ambassadorship

 In 2022, Seventeen launched a global campaign for the UNESCO Korean National Commission in support of a sustainable "future of education".
 On August 2, the Korean National Commission for UNESCO announced that it signed a business agreement with Pledis Entertainment to strengthen cooperation in education, including hosting the "Going Together" global campaign to encourage youth participation and interest.
 Through the campaign, Seventeen would promote the importance of education and encourage young people to participate in various educational activities to share the message of "Let's move forward together" for the future of sustainable education.
 The group expanded the campaign by donating part of the profits of their third world tour, Be the Sun, in addition to donations for the seventh anniversary of their debut.

-In celebration of International Day of Education, on January 24, 2023, the Korean National Committee for UNESCO shared a new font inspired by Seventeen's mascot, Bongbongie, for a donation campaign running from January 24 to February 28.
-The font, made available for download after a minimum donation of $1.50 to UNESCO, "reflects 6-year old Bongbong’s newly-learned letters [and] symbolizes the importance of literacy and the joy of learning."
+In celebration of International Day of Education, on January 24, 2023, the Korean National Commission for UNESCO shared a new font inspired by Seventeen's mascot, Bongbongie, for a donation campaign running from January 24 to February 28.
+The font, made available for download after a minimum donation of $1.50 to UNESCO, "reflects 6-year old Bongbong's newly-learned letters [and] symbolizes the importance of literacy and the joy of learning."
+On November 14, Seventeen went to the UNESCO headquarters in France and gave a speech and a performance.
+They became the first K-pop group to have been assigned an entire session at a UNESCO general-level event.

+In April 2024, Seventeen collaborated with the Korean National Commission for UNESCO to establish two community learning centers in East Timor, in an effort to provide education to marginalized students.
+On June 26, Seventeen was officially named as UNESCO's first-ever Goodwill Ambassador for Youth.
+Accepting the position, the group announced that they would pledge USD 1 million to the joint Global Youth Grant Scheme with UNESCO for the next chapter of the "Going Together" campaign.